SanjinKurelic/CapitalBusConnect/README.md

 #### Special offer page

-Except search bar the user can find his/her trip by clicking some of the available special offers.
-If user clicks on "more" button in special offers list, he or she will be presented with a small description of the destination and buy ticket button.
+Except search bar the user can find his or her trip by clicking some of the available special offers.
+If user clicks on "more" button in special offer list, he or she will be presented with a small description of the destination and buy ticket button.

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/offer.jpg)

 #### Schedule page

 When a user search for the desired destination by a given date, he or she is presented with the bus schedule as shown in the images below.
-The left image is the desktop version and the right is a mobile site version (note: some schedule items are **removed** from image **for cosmetic purposes**).
-From this page user can add items to cart.
+The left image is a desktop version and the right is a mobile site version (note: some schedule items are **removed** from image **for cosmetic purposes**).
+From this page user can add items to the cart.

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/schedule.jpg)